Wolverine971/9takes/src/blog/community/introducing-9takes.md

 ### Why can you only see the answers to the questions once you post?

 This is because your answer will be biased if you can see what everyone else said before you answer.
 To provide an authentic and original answer to a question, you shouldn't be influenced by what everyone else says; you should be yourself.
-Give your take, different from what you think is the proper, funny, or nice take.
+Give your take, different from what you think is proper, funny, or nice.

 ### Why are users anonymous?